 The Combat-Injured Veterans Tax Fairness Act of 2016, enacted December 2016, allows certain veterans who received lump sum disability severance payments additional time to file a claim for credit or refund of an overpayment attributable to the disability severance payment.
 The law directed the Secretary of Defense to identify disability severance payments paid after January 17, 1991, that were included as taxable income on Form W-2, Wage and Tax Statement, but were later determined to be nontaxable and to provide notice of the amount of that payment.
-The Department of Defense is mailing letters to affected veterans (letters 6060-A and 6060-D) in July 2018.
+The Department of Defense mailed letters to affected veterans (letters 6060-A and 6060-D) in July 2018 and July 2019.

 What this means for some veterans